department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/tutor-assistance.md

 title: Tutorial Assistance
 heading: Tutorial assistance
 display_title: Tutorial assistance
+description: Learn how you may be able to get money to help pay a tutor if you're a Veteran enrolled at least half-time in an educational program and having trouble with a difficult class required for your degree.
+keywords: n/a
 plainlanguage: 12-07-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete
 order: 5